centre-pathogen-genomics/snippy-blog/content/posts/2025-06-05-snippy-has-bugs.md

 ## Bonus

-We also added a new formatting for the logs that makes it easier to read and understand which stages are running.
+We also added new formatting for the logs that makes it easier to read and understand which stages are running.
 ```
 -------------------------------------------------------------------
                          Running Snippy-NG